 Close-up of a movie camera invented and patented in 1915 by Carl Akeley.
 Nicknamed the “pancake camera” because of its flat round profile, it was a highly maneuverable and portable device designed to capture footage of animals in the wild. © John Weinstein, Field Museum.

-In his first year at the Field Museum, Carl Akeley traveled to Africa—one of five safaris he would go on in his life—to collect specimens.
-He was there for a year and collected “400 mammal skins ranging in size from that of a rabbit to that of an elephant, about 1,200 small mammal skins, 800 bird skins and a ‘fair number' of mammal and bird skeletons,” writes Patricia M. Williams for the Field Museum's 1968 bulletin.
-Akeley innovated various processes, including the use of hollow clay and papier-mâché, that allowed his taxidermied animals to appear more life-like than ever before.
+Carl Akeley innovated various processes, including the use of hollow clay and papier-mâché, that allowed his taxidermied animals to appear more life-like than ever before.
 Chace, in the Los Angeles Review of Books, explains how Akeley’s animals were different because “the mold was made to fit the hide from inside out, rather than the hide being stretched over an armature that only approximated […] the animal.”
 When Akeley taxidermied animals, they retained their dimensions and even their musculature.

-Carl Akeley’s best-known work at the Field Museum includes the majestic fighting elephants in Stanley Field Hall, and an installation of four habitat dioramas depicting Virginia deer over the course of four seasons.
-He moved to the American Museum of Natural History in 1909, at the invitation of its president Henry Fairfield Osborn, where his major legacy is the Akeley Hall of African Mammals featuring 28 habitat dioramas.
-Akeley’s goal with his dioramas, as with his animals, was to render “as faithfully and accurately as possible the three-dimensional forms of nature, life, and even movement,” as Mark Alvey, an Akeley scholar from the Field Museum who advised on the current exhibition, writes in his 2007 essay “Akeley, Cinema as Taxidermy.”
+At the Field Museum, Carl Akeley’s best-known work is the sculpture of majestic fighting elephants in Stanley Field Hall.
+His work garnered attention, and in 1909 he moved to the American Museum of Natural Historyat the invitation of its president Henry Fairfield Osborn.
+There, his major legacy is the Akeley Hall of African Mammals featuring 28 habitat dioramas.
+Akeley’s goal with his dioramas, as with his sculptures, was to render “as faithfully and accurately as possible the three-dimensional forms of nature, life, and even movement,” as Mark Alvey, an Akeley scholar from the Field Museum who advised on the current exhibition, writes in his 2007 essay “Akeley, Cinema as Taxidermy.”